 - The cholesterol drug Cholestyramine is often used because it forms a strong bond with biotoxins and escorts them to the bowel for excretion.

 - Bentonite clay and diatomaceous earth are also commonly used detoxifiers.

-- Other things that may help are infrared saunas, which mobilize toxins, and working up a good sweat, which facilitate their excretion.
+- Other things that may help are infrared saunas, which mobilize toxins and working up a good sweat, which facilitates their excretion.

 - Air purifiers and filters can help reduce exposure to spores in a contaminated building, but Vinirsky warns that they don’t replace the need for remediation if mold is present.

 “When it comes to mold, a lot of people think of it in terms of an allergy, but it’s much more than that,” says Vinitsky.
 “The organic particulates you inhale produce inflammatory responses in the body that can result in multisystem illness.”

 Adds Oldsmar, Fla.-based Sponaugle: “My patients usually come to me after seeing dozens of other doctors.
 The problem is we weren’t taught about mold in medical school.
 It’s a real health crisis.